trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include warning.html content="Only generate keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)" %}

-{% include callout.html content="**Step 1.** Open Chrome and then open this link to go to the[ Mailvelope Extension in the Chrome Web Store.](https://chrome.google.com/webstore/detail/mailvelope/kajibbejlbohfaggdiogboambcijhkke) Click ADD TO CHROME, and then Add extension to add the extension to Chrome." type="primary" %}
+{% include callout.html content="**Step 1.** Open Chrome and then open this link to go to the[ Mailvelope Extension in the Chrome Web Store.](https://chrome.google.com/webstore/detail/mailvelope/kajibbejlbohfaggdiogboambcijhkke) Click ADD TO CHROME, and then Add extension to add the extension to Chrome." type="default" %}

 {% include image.html file="image81.png" max-width="525" %}

 {% include image.html file="image57.png" max-width="314" %}

 {% include callout.html content="**Step 2.** Now a small lock and key will show up in the top right of the Chrome browser.
-Click the lock and then click Options." type="primary" %}
+Click the lock and then click Options." type="default" %}

 {% include image.html file="image58.png" max-width="312" %}

-{% include callout.html content="**Step 3.** On the page that opens up click Generate Key" type="primary" %}
+{% include callout.html content="**Step 3.** On the page that opens up click Generate Key" type="default" %}

 {% include image.html file="image39.png" max-width="513"%}

 {% include callout.html content="**Step 4.** Fill in the name, email, and password you want to be assigned to your key.
 You can uncheck Upload public key to Mailvelope Key Server if you wish.
-Finally, click generate to create your key." type="primary" %}
+Finally, click generate to create your key." type="default" %}

 {% include image.html file="image8.png" %}

 {% include callout.html content="**Step 5.** When you see Success!
-Click Display Keys and then click on the name of the key you created." type="primary" %}
+Click Display Keys and then click on the name of the key you created." type="default" %}

 {% include image.html file="image30.png" %}

-{% include callout.html content="**Step 6.** Click on Export, then click Private, then click save to save a local copy of your encrypted private key." type="primary" %}
+{% include callout.html content="**Step 6.** Click on Export, then click Private, then click save to save a local copy of your encrypted private key." type="default" %}

 {% include important.html content="It is recommended to keep an offline copy of this in a secure location.
 For example, you could copy this to a USB flash drive or CD/DVD and then store it in a safe.
 You will need this key and the password you used when you created it to read encrypted messages, there is no way to recover this key if you lose it." %}